ahmed-abdulahad/note-taking-app/README.md

-# Note-Taking App with To-Do List
+# Note-Taking App

-A simple note-taking app with an integrated to-do list, built with Python and PyQt5.
+A simple note-taking app, built with Python and PyQt5.
 Designed to be clean, minimal, and focused on usability — perfect for personal use.

 ## 🚀 Features

 - 📝 Write and edit notes
-- ✅ Manage to-do items alongside notes
 - 💾 Local storage (JSON-based)
 - 🖥️ Built for desktop